Light Activated Drug Therapy for Urothelial Carcinoma

 The trial protocol does not specify if you must stop taking your current medications.
 However, you should not have received any systemic therapy (like chemotherapy or immunotherapy) within 4 weeks before treatment.
 If you are on anticoagulation therapy, it may be temporarily withheld if your doctor thinks it's safe.

-What makes WST11 mediated vascular targeted phototherapy (VTP) unique for treating urothelial carcinoma?
+What evidence suggests that WST11 mediated vascular targeted phototherapy is effective for urothelial carcinoma?

 Jonathan Coleman, MD